Low-code platform guide

 The benefits of low code

-Low-code development not only makes it easy to build apps fast, but also benefits your organisation.
+Low-code development not only makes it easy to build apps fast, but also benefits your organization.
 Some advantages of using low-code development tools include:

 - Launching products or solutions faster.
 With low-code tools, business partners can create websites and applications much more quickly than using traditional coding and skilled developers.
 This allows for more agility and less time spent developing.
 Solutions are tested, evaluated, and adjusted without needing any formal coding experience.